satellite-image-deep-learning/techniques/README.md

 * [streamlit-folium](https://github.com/randyzwitch/streamlit-folium) -> Streamlit Component for rendering Folium maps
 * [streamlit-keplergl](https://github.com/chrieke/streamlit-keplergl) -> Streamlit component for rendering kepler.gl maps
 * [streamlit-light-leaflet](https://github.com/andfanilo/streamlit-light-leaflet) -> Streamlit quick & dirty Leaflet component that sends back coordinates on map click
+* [leafmap-streamlit](https://github.com/giswqs/leafmap-streamlit) -> various examples showing how to use streamlit to: create a 3D map using Kepler.gl, create a heat map, display a GeoJSON file on a map, and add a colorbar or change the basemap on a map
 * [BirdsPyView](https://github.com/rjtavares/BirdsPyView) -> convert images to top-down view and get coordinates of objects
 * [Build a useful web application in Python: Geolocating Photos](https://medium.com/spatial-data-science/build-a-useful-web-application-in-python-geolocating-photos-186122de1968)